AgileVentures/av-static-website/source/blog_articles/2018-01-09-av-ecosystem-review-distracted-by-the-real-thing.html.markdown

 ![](https://dl.dropbox.com/s/m29aa7wl36fiuw5/Screenshot%202018-01-09%2010.32.39.png?dl=0)

-but now I must jump back to the APSoc membership database, and my new backup ritual which involves copying the previous days file in dropbox and relabelling it with the day I'm starting on.
-Giving the system 2GB of memory does not appear to have helped with the lock up issues.
+but I must jump back to the APSoc membership database, and my new backup ritual which involves copying the previous days file in dropbox and relabelling it with the day I'm starting on.
+Giving LibreOffice Base an extra 2GB of Java memory does not appear to have helped with the lock up issues.

 But let's start with correctly populating the Local Group field in the membership form.
 I create and populate a new table, and in short order I have the Local Group dropdown as requested: